XIMDEX/structured-data/doc/guide.md

 ### Schemas importation

-For a brand new installation, there are not any schema to work with.
+For a brand new installation, there are no schemas to work with.
 To import a schema definitions URL provided by schema.org you can run this console command under the Laravel directory:

 ```shell
 php artisan schemas:import https://schema.org/version/latest/schemaorg-current-http.jsonld